santoshpro95/SocketIO_Location_Update/README.md

 This project build in Kotlin Language.
 It will send location coordinates on change location, to the server even app is terminated stage.
+It use foreground service to keep alive app on background on terminated stage.

 To start the server go to backend folder.
 -> node index.js